alexk99/the_router/bras/bras_howto_eng.md

 	10.10.0.11/32 C dev dvif0.130 src 10.10.0.1
 	...

-10.10.0.11 is a ip address value included in a radius reply. dvif1.0.130 is a name of a dynamic interface.
-"1.0.130" part of a name is a concatenation of values of the fiels port_id, svid, cvid
+10.10.0.11 is an ip address value included in a radius reply. dvif1.0.130 is the name of a dynamic interface.
+"1.0.130" substring of the name is a concatenation of values of the fields port_id, svid, cvid

 ## 6.2.
 L2/L3 connected subscribers